Free Market Masquerade

 The Nanny State and its rival for advertising space, the Lawyer Class — are like lawn mowers clear-cutting decency and common sense.

-(I just googled “lawn mower actions” to ascertain the best verb to use in the previous sentence.
+(I used duck-duck-go for “lawn mower actions” to ascertain the best verb to use in the previous sentence.
 My eyes ran headlong into a screen-load of “Class-Action Lawsuits Against Lawn Mowers.”
 Curiosity prompted me to click on “Lawnmower Class Action Lawsuit Settlement,” but, drat, “We’re sorry!
 This settlement is CLOSED!”
 Have no fear, another lawsuit is near.)

 These professional meddlers have produced vast swaths of reactionary Libertarians as a result of their oppressive inane need (dare I say, compulsion?) to control the behaviors of every little and big creature on the planet, on Earth, and in Their World.